RobertThePublisher/theultimatewin11setup/README.md

 If you want windows 12 made with ai We're processing it.
 If you got lot of questions. ask us at: tangtanghasan@gmail.com But if you are new to us.
 Follow our rules at https://docs.google.com/document/d/1sqs2xp8EuJM7b2gst43m4QkfU6mf-k3Iu5vF0_WXJKk/edit?usp=sharing
 DISCLAIMER: This readme.md is a demonstration and a host of the sanctuary.
 This will show more what is the sanctuary: http://youtube.com/post/UgkxucJ-GDGkxUXTNmqg3-6EyEwT0S-FMWE1?si=Y6_uSHLOARH9lfaP

+## TUTORIAL HOW TO INTERACT WITH HyperText Markup Language files:
+Download these files i featured then go to your browser and enter the file location where it belonged and done you now have html emulator!

 ## ANOTHER DISCLAIMER FROM THE INTRODUCTION
 This is a repository to customize. it has its html operating system called Windows 12.html.
 More fonts, programs, debloating scripts, tweaks, assets, concept projects, demonstrations are coming soon